prisma/prisma1/docs/04-Reference/01-Service-Definition/05-Legacy-Console-Projects.md

 Yes!

-While most new features added to the Graphcool Framework will require you to upgrade to a Graphcool Service, you can continue to use your `Legacy Console Project` without change.
+While most new features added to the Graphcool Framework will require you to upgrade to a Graphcool _service_, you can continue to use your _legacy Console project_ without change.
 We recommend that you upgrade as soon as possible to get access to the most recent features.

 Legacy Console projects can only use CLI versions lower than 0.4 and are primarily managed through the Console.
 Particularly, managing _functions_ and _permissions_ can only be done in the Console.